-At your parent’s death did you discover assets had mysteriously disappeared?
+Pennsylvania Will Contest Lawyers defend your rights.
+At your parent’s death, did you discover assets had mysteriously disappeared?
 Perhaps someone with a Power of Attorney shifted assets or made gifts or added a beneficiary designation on a bank account?
 While your parent was ill, did they make an unexpected change to their Will?
-Maybe the Will being presented for probate was signed shortly before death and favors a child or caregiver differently that prior wills?
+Maybe the Will was signed shortly before death favoring a child or caregiver differently that prior wills?

 These are just a few examples of immoral acts that probate litigation addresses.
-This is a narrow, focused area of the law and you are best served by gaining advice and representation from an attorney who focuses their practice on Estate Litigation.
+Will Contests are a narrow, focused area of the law.
+You are wise to gain advice and representation from an attorney who focuses their practice on Estate Litigation.

 Contesting or Challenging a Will means that you believe that a judge should invalidate a submitted Will.
 You think that your Will Contest Lawyer can provide the necessary evidence for a judge to determine the Will invalid.
 Every state has its own rules about Wills and Trusts, but the most common basis for Will Challenges in the United States are:

-Will Contests are brought in special courts and in most states heard by judges who focus on estate conflicts.
+Special courts in most states hear Will Contests.
+Judges who focus on estate conflicts hear most cases.
 It is not the judge’s job to investigate the facts.
 You and your attorney must gather the evidence and present it to the judge in the proper form using the Rules of Evidence.
-This means that witnesses must be deposed, documents subpoenaed and records obtained.
+These rules allow witness depositions, documents subpoenaed, and records obtained.
 The judge can only rule in your favor if you give her the necessary evidence.
-There is rarely a jury, who might decide a case on emotion.
+There is rarely a jury who might decide a case on emotion.
 The judge needs facts.

 Each state allows only a specific period in which to bring a Will Contest.
 If you wait too long, you cannot bring your case even if the facts are apparently in your favor.
 In some states, like Florida, the statute of limitations is as short as three months.
-If you have suspicions about a Will or the facts surrounding a deceased’s assets, act quickly, or your chance might be taken from you.
+If you have suspicions about a Will or the facts surrounding a deceased’s assets, act quickly, or your chance may escape.